ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     non-uniformity in the wavevector and the hashing algorithm.
 This will tend to want to be larger when it is running on more processors.

+**MEMORYFACSPAWN** [MemoryFacSpawn]
+    Default 0.5

+    A parallel FCIMC option for use with **ROTOANNIHILATION**.
+This is the factor by which space will be made available for spawned particles each iteration.
+Several of these arrays are needed for the annihilation process.
+With **ROTOANNIHILATION**, **MEMORYFACANNIHIL** is redundant, but **MEMORYFACPART** still need to be specified.

 **ANNIHILATEONPROCS**
     Default false